JereKuusela/valheim-world_edit_commands/publish/README.md

 - `baby`: Prevents offspring from growing up.
 - `center`: Sets `rotate` center point at player position.
 - `center=x,z,y`: Overrides the player position and sets `rotate` center point.
+- `creator=player id`: Sets the piece creator.
+Use 0 for no creator.
 - `circle=number` or `radius=number`: Radius for included objects.
 If not given, the hovered object is only affected.
 - `durability=number` or `health=number`: Sets the current durability for items, the current health for structures and the maximum health for creatures.
 Very high values like 1E30 turn the target invulnerable (including gravity for structures).
 - `fuel=number`: Sets the fuel amount.
 Without number, prints the fuel amount.